affilicious/affilicious/README.md

 10. Real [Object-Oriented Programming](https://en.wikipedia.org/wiki/Object-oriented_programming) with classes, interfaces and namespaces.

 ## Installation ##
+### Via the Git version managment ###
 For the latest stable master version:

-1. Clone the GitHub repository: `https://github.com/affilicious/affilicious.git`
+1. Clone the GitHub repository into your Wordpress plugin directory: `https://github.com/affilicious/affilicious.git`
-2. Download the plugin directly as a ZIP file: [https://github.com/affilicious/affilicious/archive/master.zip](https://github.com/affilicious/affilicious/archive/master.zip)
+2. Switch the branch to `master`
+3. Activate it in the admin area.

 For the latest developer version:

-1. Clone the GitHub repository: `https://github.com/affilicious/affilicious.git`
+1. Clone the GitHub repository into your Wordpress plugin directory: `https://github.com/affilicious/affilicious.git`
+2. Switch the branch to `develop`
+3. Activate it in the admin area.

+### Via a simple ZIP file ###
+For the latest stable master version:
+1. Download the plugin directly as a ZIP file: [https://github.com/affilicious/affilicious/archive/master.zip](https://github.com/affilicious/affilicious/archive/master.zip)
+2. Upload the plugin to your Wordpress site.
+3. Activate it in the admin area.

+For the latest developer version:
-2. Download the plugin directly as a ZIP file: [https://github.com/affilicious/affilicious/archive/develop.zip](https://github.com/affilicious/affilicious/archive/develop.zip)
+1. Download the plugin directly as a ZIP file: [https://github.com/affilicious/affilicious/archive/develop.zip](https://github.com/affilicious/affilicious/archive/develop.zip)
+2. Upload the plugin to your Wordpress site.
+3. Activate it in the admin area.

 ## Bugs ##
 If you find an issue, write it [here](https://github.com/affilicious/affilicious/issues?state=open), dude!